Mjz86/c_colon/mcc.md

 and for any cxx pointer `(memcast<uintmax_t>(byte_ptr)&~(sizeof(cxx_char_t)-1))==sizeof(cxx_char_t)*memcast<uintmax_t>(cxx_ptr)`, note that the lower bits in the c colon pointers in these architectures indicate shifts.

+- hash sizes:
+any implementation may choose hashes with size bigger or smaller than 256 or 128